pmd/pmd-designer/README.md

 Alternatively, you can launch the program "from source" with Maven.
 * `$ ./mvnw -Prunning exec:java` will launch the program after compiling it, using the JavaFX distribution of your system
 * `$ ./mvnw -Prunning,with-javafx exec:java` will also add JavaFX dependencies on your classpath.
-You can change the version of those dependencies with eg `-Dopenjfx.version 13` for OpenJFX 13.
+You can change the version of those dependencies with eg `-Dopenjfx.version=13` for OpenJFX 13.
 See the list of available versions [here](https://search.maven.org/artifact/org.openjfx/javafx).

 ### Updating